Best Time of Day to Run in Summer: Read the Dew Point, Not the Thermometer

 | Hydrate + replace sodium for longer efforts | Maintains cooling and prevents cramping |

-Know heat-stress warning signs.
-An ACSM brochure on exercising in hot environments lists symptoms such as confusion, dizziness, very rapid breathing, heavy sweating followed by a decrease in sweating, and unusually high heart rate.
-If you develop concerning symptoms, stop early and cool down.
+And know the warning signs.
+An ACSM brochure on exercising in hot environments lists confusion, dizziness, very rapid breathing, heavy sweating followed by a decrease in sweating, and an unusually high heart rate.
+If any of that shows up, stop early and cool down.
+None of it is worth a training run.

 Sources and further reading